alihaider-dev01/alihaider-dev/README.md

 # 👋 Hi, I'm Ali Haider

 🚀 Passionate about AI, Cybersecurity & Future Tech
-🛠 Currently working on **SONAS** – a smart OS for autonomous intelligence
+🛠 Currently working on **SONAS** – a device  which will remove wifi short lange limit.
 📚 Learning Web Dev, Python, and Ethical AI Systems
 🔒 Advocate for secure, ethical, and open-source innovation